Collapsing regular Riemannian foliations with flat leaves: Introduction

 Effective actions by compact Lie groups are a classical example of symmetry in differential topology and differential geometry.
 In particular a lot of consideration has been given to torus actions since they correspond to the abelian part of a Lie group.
 Recently singular Riemannian foliations have been considered as a generalized form of symmetry.
 These are smooth foliations with a Riemannian metric that is ``bundle like''.
 The justification for considering singular Riemannian foliations as a notion of symmetry comes from the fact that Lie group actions by isometries and Riemannian submersions are examples of such foliations.

 In the setting of singular Riemannian foliations, Galaz-García and Radeschi in \cite{GalazGarciaRadeschi2015} introduced an analogous concept to torus actions via isometries by considering singular Riemannian foliations whose leaves are closed and aspherical manifolds.
 These foliations are called \emph{$A$-foliations} and examples of such foliations include effective torus actions by isometries.
 In general due to \cite{GalazGarciaRadeschi2015} and \cite{Corro2023}, on a simply-connected manifold the leaves of an $A$-foliation are finitely covered by tori, and moreover, the leaves of highest dimension are all homeomorphic to a torus.
 Thus in this way, $A$-foliations resemble torus actions.
-But in \cite{FarrellWu2019} examples are given of $A$-foliations which are not given by torus actions.
+But in \cite{FarrellWu2019} examples are given of $A$-foliations, on closed manifolds with a non-trivial finite fundamental group, which are not given by torus actions.
 From this discussion, it follows that it is natural to ask if we may characterize those $A$-foliations given by a torus action.

 In \cite{GalazGarciaRadeschi2015} the authors also introduced the notion of a \emph{$B$-foliation}.
 These are $A$-foliations such that the leaves are homeomorphic to manifolds that admit a flat metric, i.e. they are homeomorphic to \emph{Bieberbach manifolds}.
 In \cite[Theorem C]{Corro2023} it was proven that for a simply-connected manifold the leaves of any $A$-foliation are homeomorphic to Bieberbach manifolds, except possibly for the singular leaves of dimension $4$.
 Due to this observation, it was proposed in \cite{Corro2023} to redefine \emph{$B$-foliations} as those $A$-foliations $(M,\fol,g)$ such that for any leaf $L\in \fol$ we have that the leaf $(L,g|_{L})$ with the induced metric is a flat manifold (in particular the leaves are Bieberbach manifolds).